-Individuals who are not Employees, but instead provide regular and continuous services to legal persons (specifically businesses) under a services agreement or similar, will carry on an Economic Activity for VAT purposes.
+Individuals who are not Employees, but instead provide regular and continuous services to legal persons (specifically businesses) on an independent basis under a services agreement or similar, will carry on an Economic Activity for VAT purposes.
 These individuals may be required to register for VAT, depending on the value of Taxable Supplies made annually.
 In this way, the provision of identical services by persons operating under different contracts can have distinct VAT treatments.